No-Bake Mini Vegan Key Lime Cheesecakes are a terrific dessert for parties and potlucks. I like to make them for the holidays!

-Celebrate with Vegan Key Lime Cheesecakes!
+No Bake Vegan Key Lime Cheesecake

 These little cheesecakes are easy to make, and they can be made in advance.
 I like to make them ahead of time and and freeze them.
 It makes preparing for the holidays much easier!